 THE HOLY SPIRIT

 The Holy Spirit is eternally co-equal with the Father and the Son of God.
 He is present in the world to make people aware of their need for Jesus Christ.
 He also lives in every Christian from the moment of salvation.
 He provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
-His primary role is to point people back to Jesus and the Bible.
 He gives all believers spiritual gifts when they are saved.
-As Christians, we seek to live under His control daily.
+As Christians we seek to live under His leadership daily.

-The Bible is literally God's Word to us.
-We recognize Genesis to Malachi and Matthew to Revelation, not including the Apocrypha, to be the only books collectively known as the Bible.
+The Bible is God's Word to us.
 It was written by human authors under the supernatural guidance of the Holy Spirit.
-It alone is the supreme source of truth for Christian beliefs and living.
+It alone is the supreme source of truth for Christian beliefs and Christian living.
 Because it is inspired by God, it is the truth without any mixture of error.
-It is sufficient for our entire life.
-Our traditions, beliefs, and practices are under its authority even when culture or popular opinions disagree.
+It is speaks to and is sufficient for our entire life.

 Salvation is God's free gift of eternal life and the forgiveness of sins that can only be received by faith.
 We can never make up for our sin by self-improvement or good works.
 Only by trusting in Jesus Christ as God's offer of forgiveness can anyone be saved from sin's penalty which is death.
-When we turn away from sin and a self-ruled life and turn to Jesus in faith, we are saved.
-We experience transformation, a new identity, adoption, cleansing, forgiveness, deliverance, freedom, empowerment, security, life, purpose, etc. Eternal life begins the moment someone turns from their sin and receives Jesus Christ into his or her life by faith.
+When we turn away from sin and a self-ruled life and surrender to Jesus in faith, we are saved.

-A New Testament church is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel, observing the two ordinances of Christ: believer's baptism by immersion and Lord's Supper, governed by His laws, exercising the gifts, rights, and privileges invested in them by His Word, and seeking to extend the gospel to the ends of the earth.
-Its scriptural officers are pastors and deacons.
-While both men and women are gifted for service in the church, the offices of pastor and deacon are limited to men as qualified by Scripture.
+A church is a self-governed local congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel, observing the two ordinances of Christ: believer's baptism by immersion and Lord's Supper.
+Its purpose is to glorify God by extending the gospel to the ends of the earth and teaching obedience to God’s Word.
+Its scriptural officers are pastors (elders) and deacons.